-What we ask you to do
+What we ask you to do:

-- To make at least one payment into the plan either monthly, yearly, a single payment or transfer from another plan. - To allow your pension pot to potentially grow until you take your benefits. - To regularly review your investments to make sure you're on track for retirement. - If your employer is providing life cover, you must tell us of any change in your health from the time you sign the application form through to the start of your plan, as this could affect your cover.
+- Make one-off and/or regular monthly or annual payments. - To allow your pension pot to potentially grow until you take your pension benefits. - To regularly review your investments to make sure you're on track for retirement. - If you've chosen Waiver Benefit, you must tell us about any change in your health from the time you sign the application through to the start of your plan as this could affect your cover.